shadowl5-oss/Eliza-Installer/README.md

 ## Installation Steps

 1. **Open Command Prompt** and install Debian on WSL by running the following command:
+     (Skip this if you are running Debian bare metal)
    ```bash
    wsl --install debian
    ```